“Is Alibaba safe and legit?”, “How Trustworthy is Alibaba?”. Yes, many new importers have these concerns.

 Such suppliers are generally small Chinese trading companies.
 When they see popular products, they will upload their product image information to their own Alibaba store, but won’t have any stock available.

-There will be a decent chance that you’ll have the following issue: The sample is from Factory A, mass production is from Factory B, and this type of small trading company will definitely select the factory that provides cheaper production prices, which will result in compromising quality.
+There will be a decent chance that you might encounter the following issue: The sample is from Factory A, mass production is from Factory B, and this type of small trading company will definitely select the factory that offers cheaper production prices, which will result in compromising quality.

 2. Grocery-type trading company

 The disadvantage of this kind of supplier is that they have a variety of products that they offer.
 For example, the following supplier sells both phone accessories and makeup series.
 If you are planning to work on a niche product, please look for a supplier that specializes in that individual product category.

 Key Know-how to Make You Safer to Order from Alibaba